faazel/Monty-Hall-Problem/README.md

-# A Pyton Simulator for Monty Hall Problem
+# A Python Simulator for Monty Hall Problem